tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   default value 0.6 allows for some twisting, so if the resulting mesh exhibits numerical issues, try to increase this value to e.g. 0.7 or 0.8.

-* *Min Vol Ratio* (*minVolRatio* property in *meshQualityDict*) is useful to force layers to collapse, to avoid creation of flat sliver cells, which may cause solver divergence.
+* *Min Vol Ratio* (*minVolRatio* property in *meshQualityDict*) is the minimum required volume ratio of neighboring cells.
+This quality criteria is useful to force layers to collapse, to avoid creation of flat sliver cells, which may cause solver divergence.

 Snapping Options
 ................